jocic/PHP.GoogleAuthenticator/readme.md

 $qrRelativeLocation = $qr->getRelativeLocation();
 ```

-QR codes are generated only once, when the location is initially requested, but you can always regenerate it using the "regenerate" method, or simply generate them before initial location request.
+QR codes are generated only once, when the location is initially requested, but you can always regenerate them if something goes wrong using the "regenerate" method.
+Aslo, keep in mind that, using the "generate" method before requesting QR code's location may improve overall performance if implemented correctly.

 ## Installation